medotkato/storybuilder/README.md

 > python -m storybuilder -i path/to/outline.md

-By default the cmplete story will be placed in the same folder as oultine.md.
+By default the complete story will be placed in the same folder as oultine.md.
 If you want to define the output file use -o flag:

 > python -m storybuilder -i path/to/outline.md -o /path/to/output_md_file.md